 by Diane W. Shannon, MD, MPH

-There are steps you can take to reduce your risk of developing chronic kidney disease.
+There are steps you can take to lower your chances of chronic kidney disease (CKD).

 Maintain Normal Blood Pressure

-Hypertension, also known as high blood pressure, is a common cause of chronic kidney disease.
+High blood pressure a common cause of CKD.
 See your doctor to find out if you have high blood pressure.
-If you do, take the blood pressure medications your doctor prescribes.
-Aggressive treatment of your blood pressure can prevent further damage to your kidneys.
+If you do, take the blood pressure medicines your doctor prescribes.
+Early care for blood pressure can delay harm to your kidneys.

 Control Blood Glucose Levels If You Have Diabetes

-Diabetes is the number one cause of chronic kidney disease.
+Diabetes is the number one cause of CKD.
 Also, high blood glucose levels make the condition worse.
 Simple tests can tell if you have diabetes.
-If you do, take the medications your doctor prescribes to reduce the risk of chronic kidney disease.
+Your doctor may give you medicines.
+Take them as advised.
+Lowering blood glucose can also prevent further harm to your kidneys.

 Stop Smoking TOP

-Prolonged use of medications, such as ibuprofen, aspirin, and phenacetin, can lead to chronic kidney disease.
-Talk to your doctor if you take these medications regularly.
+Prolonged use of medicines, such as ibuprofen, aspirin, and phenacetin, can lead to CKD.
+Talk to your doctor if you take these regularly.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.